Pittsburg, CA DUI Lawyer

 The City of Pittsburg has recently passed a ‘Social Host’ Ordinance, which includes large fines ($1,000.00 plus Response Recovery Costs) for adults who own homes where minors are found drinking and include the option to deferral to the Contra Costa District Attorney’s Office for criminal prosecution.
 (Punishable by up to 6 mos. in County Jail).

 After years of experience in Contra Costa County, attorney at The Law Offices of Johnson & Johnson have gained a great deal of information and knowledge regarding the DUI enforcement operations of the Pittsburg Police Department.
-Contact our office to schedule a free consultation to discuss how we can help defend you from a DUI arrest by the Pittsburg Police Department.
+Contact our office to schedule a consultation to discuss how we can help defend you from a DUI arrest by the Pittsburg Police Department.